raoul2000/yii2-workflow/README.md

 That's because in your workflow definition the **initial status** is  set to *draft* and not *publish*.

 Ok, one more example for the fun !
-This time we are not going to perform the transition when the Post is saved (like we did in the previous example), but immediately by invoking the `sendToStatus` method.
+This time we are not going to perform the transition when the Post is saved (like we did in the previous example), but immediately, by invoking the `sendToStatus` method.
 Our Post is going to try to reach status *publish* passing through *deleted* which is strictly forbidden by the workflow.
-Will it be successful in this risky attempt of breaking workflow rules ?
+Will it be successful in this risky attempt to break workflow rules ?

 ```php
 $post = new Post();